apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

                 await asyncio.sleep(1)
             yield TriggerEvent(self.remote_job_id)

-        async def cleanup(self) -> None:
+        async def cleanup(self, termination_reason: TriggerTerminationReason | None) -> None:
+            if self.should_cleanup(termination_reason):
                 # Clean up the resource by shutting down a remote process.
-            kill_remote_job()
+                self.kill_remote_job()

         def should_cleanup(self, termination_reason: TriggerTerminationReason | None) -> bool:
             # Does not clean up the resource if the trigger is reassigned to another triggerer.
             return termination_reason != TriggerTerminationReason.REASSIGNED

 The ``cleanup`` is defined to clean up resources, such as killing a remote job if it is still running, upon termination.
 However, there are other cases where the trigger might be canceled due to reassignment, and in such cases, we may not want to clean up the resource.
-The ``should_cleanup`` is used to determine whether to call cleanup based on the termination context.
+The ``termination_reason`` can be used to determine whether to apply the clean up based on the termination context.

 Currently, the termination Reasons are defined as follows: